tomjoht/tomjoht.github.io/_posts/2022/4/2022-04-10-awakening-moment-to-how-smartphones-fragment-our-attention.md

 Continue on to my next post in this series: [My initial rules and reasons for intentional smart phone use](/blog/my-international-rules-for-smartphone-use/).

+6/25/2022 note: My post was discussed on [Hackernews](https://news.ycombinator.com/item?id=31874846).
+See the conversation thread there for lively comments.

 ## References

 Dobelli, Rolf. _[Stop Reading the News: A Manifesto for a Happier, Calmer and Wiser Life](https://www.amazon.com/Stop-Reading-News-Manifesto-Happier/dp/1529342724/)_.
 Hachette UK, 2020.